Post updated on

 Sprints are one of the best exercises you can do overall and they are excellent when it comes to burning fat and staying shredded.
 Think about it, have you ever seen a “bulky” sprinter?
 No way!
 These guys stay shredded all year long because of all the sprint work they do.

 The nice thing is you don’t even have to do a ton of sprints for them to be effective either.
-In a 2015 study by Jenna B. Gillen et al. found that doing HIIT style sprints for just 10 minutes burned as much fat as 50 minutes of steady state cardio.
+In a 2015 study by Jenna B. Gillen et al. found that doing HIIT style sprints for just 10 minutes burned as much fat as 50 minutes of steady-state cardio.
 The incredible thing is, during the study the participants only did 3 20 second sprints over that ten minutes.
-The rest of the time was warm up and cool down and slower paced running.
-In a nutshell, 3 20 second sprints in an HIIT style burn as much fat as 50 minutes of jogging.
-Now just imagine how much fat you could burn if you did more than just 3 sprints like they did in the study.
+The rest of the time was warm-up and cool down and slower-paced running.
+In a nutshell, 3 20 second sprints in a HIIT style burn as much fat as 50 minutes of jogging.
+Now just imagine how much fat you could burn if you did more than just 3 sprints as they did in the study.

 Related: HIIT Sprint Workouts That Blast Fat